 Tanzania, home to Mount Kilimanjaro is a country that offers perhaps the greatest diversity of things to do in Africa.
 It may perhaps be a destination that you are unfamiliar with but this East African country is a heavyweight when it comes to entertainment.
 Jungle trekking, safaris, trekking, ancient cave paintings, tribal villages and beaches, its hard to think of what Tanzania hasn’t got.

-Find inspiration for the best things to do if you would like to go travelling, backpacking or take a gap year in Tanzania.
+Find inspiration for the best things to do if you would like to book a holiday, travel, go backpacking or take a gap year in Tanzania.

 Get information, tips, itineraries and inspiration for visiting Tanzania.